• Skip to primary navigation

 • Spices: You'll need dried thyme, a bay leaf, kosher salt, and black pepper.

-• Vegetable broth: You can use either store-bought vegetable broth or homemade.
+• Vegetable broth: You can use either store-bought vegetable broth or homemade vegetable broth.

 • Fresh basil: For adding a pop of color and freshness.